Cheryl Pasteur

 Cheryl E. Pasteur (born 1948/1949) is an American politician.
 She is a member of the Maryland House of Delegates for District 11A in Baltimore County.
-She previously served on the Baltimore County School Board from 2018 to 2022.
+She previously served on the Baltimore County Board of Education from 2018 to 2022.

 Education and career

 Pasteur graduated from the University of Maryland, College Park with a Bachelor of Arts degree in English education in 1971.
 She later attended Morgan State University, where she earned a Master of Science in urban education in 1975.

-Pasteur is a former teacher at Lake Clifton Eastern High School, and a former principal for Old Court Middle School and Randallstown High School.
+Pasteur is a former teacher at Lake Clifton Eastern High School and Old Court Middle School as well as a former principal for Old Court Middle School and Randallstown High School.
 From 1983 to 1988, she worked for the Federal Bureau of Investigation.
 Pasteur retired from teaching in 2012.

 Involvement in politics

 In November 2018, Pasteur was elected to the Baltimore County School Board in Councilmanic District 2, receiving 66.1 percent of the vote in the general election.
 In December 2019, Pasteur challenged incumbent board chair Kathleen Causey in the election for chair of the Baltimore County School Board.
 Pasteur received six votes for the chair position, while Causey received five.
 Despite this, Causey continued to serve as the board's chair, as board policy requires a candidate to receive seven votes to become chair.
 In December 2021, the school board selected Pasteur to serve as its vice chair.

 In June 2019, Maryland Senate President Thomas V. Miller Jr. and House Speaker Adrienne A. Jones named Pasteur to serve on the Blueprint for Maryland's Future Funding Formula Workgroup.
 In January 2020, the Baltimore County School Board voted to endorse the recommendations of the Kirwan Commission.

 In February 2022, Pasteur filed a declaration supporting a lawsuit challenging Baltimore County's new council districts for diluting the power of Black voters.

 Pasteur resigned from the school board on February 11, 2022, to run for the Maryland House of Delegates in District 11A.
 In June 2022, Governor Larry Hogan appointed retired middle school teacher Felicia Stolusky to serve the rest of her term.
 Pasteur was the only candidate to run for the district.